utsav82/paye/README.md

 Welcome to the documentation for the Paye frontend application built with Next.js.
 Paye is a Splitwise clone designed to simplify expense tracking and sharing among users.

+**Work in Progress**

+This project is currently under in progress.
+The frontend is in a preliminary stage and serves as a placeholder.

 ## Getting Started

 ### Prerequisites